Irumkulangara Durga Devi Temple: Education aid

 On all Vidyarambham day evening, Irumkulangara Durga Bhagavathi Temple and its devotees give cash awards to SSLC and Plus Two economically backward students living around the temple based on merit.
 For this, the temple has an education fund and most of the devotees give cash prizes in memory of their relatives.

 Transportation

 Road

 KSRTC Central Bus station is near the Thiruvananthapuram Central Railway Station.
 There are so many bus services available for travel to other cities.
 Have to get down at either manacaud or kamaleswaram.
 Privately owned and KSRTC buses plying in the Kovalam route from East Fort pass through Manacaud and Kamaleswaram.

 Rail

 The nearest railway station is at Thiruvananthapuram Central Railway Station railway station about 3.5 km from the temple.

 Air

-Trivandrum International Airport, about 3 km away from temple.
+Thiruvananthapuram International Airport, about 3 km away from temple.